reiscw/StockSystem/README.md

 # StockSystem
 An application used to automatically re-balance stock and mutual fund portfolios

 This is a simple application used to create and rebalance Stock/ETF/Mutual Fund Portfolio portfolios.
-Portfolio information is saved in a simple text file, and the program uses code provided in the (sstrickx / yahoofinance-api) and (qos-ch / slf4j) GitHub repositories to provide stock price data.
+Portfolio information is saved in a simple text file; Position objects are able to update their prices dynamically using Yahoo Finance data.

-The code is stored in such a way that it can be imported as an Eclipse project using Maven to update the dependencies.
+On most systems (Linux/MacOS) giving executable permissions to buildStockSystem and executing it will create a JAR file.
+On Windows, buildStockSystem can be modified to a .BAT file for the same purpose.

-The program has been used most extensively on macOS (v12.4) but also works well on Windows and Linux operating systems.
+The program has been used most extensively on macOS (v12.4+) but also works well on Windows and Linux operating systems.